-A general rule of thumb is to mix one to two tablespoons of apple cider vinegar with a large glass of liquid.
+A general rule of thumb is to mix 1 to 2 tablespoons of apple cider vinegar with a large glass of liquid.
 Try mixing it into cool water or juice.
 Or make a tea by pairing the vinegar with hot water and honey.
-Drink this mixture two to three times a day until your symptoms subside.
+Drink this mixture 2 to 3 times a day until your symptoms subside.

 - The sugars in the cider can stimulate peristalsis.

 - If taken undiluted, the apple cider vinegar may pull water out of the body into the bowel, making the stool more watery.

 - The cider can also kill off the good bacteria in your intestines.

 - Drinking apple cider vinegar in excess over an extended period of time can cause bone density loss.
 If you have osteoporosis or brittle bone disease, consult your healthcare provider before use.

 - Too much apple cider vinegar may actually cause diarrhea, which in turn can cause an unhealthy decrease in your potassium levels.
 Low potassium may cause irregular heartbeat (arrhythmia), low blood pressure, and muscle weakness.

 - Apple cider vinegar may not be the right choice for people with type 1 diabetes.
 It can reduce the amount of time it takes for food to leave the stomach, which may affect sugar and insulin levels.